Faith & Heritage

 During this time, money was raised to buy a convent for the Sisters, giving them a permanent home and place where they could coordinate the establishment of hospitals and schools around the country.

-Since then, the Sisters of Charity have continued to help the poor, in the broadest sense of the term, in addition to helping those who are afflicted with sickness, poverty, mental illness, addiction, and prejudice; continuing the traditions and values of the original Sisters of Charity and Mary Aikenhead.
+Since then, the Sisters of Charity have continued to help the poor, in the broadest sense of the term, in addition to helping those who are afflicted with sickness, poverty, mental illness, addiction, and prejudice; continuing the traditions and values of the original Religious Sisters of Charity and Mary Aikenhead.